mgreiler/se-unlocked/Transcripts/EP_32_Nader_Dabit.md

 create a custom-made system design task.
-The best part - from my perspective - of the tool is that it natively integrates with Git, it's super intuitive, and it allows you to give the candidates great flexibility for choosing when to work on a task, but at the same time, you can specify a time limit for how long they can actively work on it.
+The best part - from my perspective - of the tool is that it natively integrates with Git, it's super intuitive, and it allows you to give the candidates great flexibility for choosing when to work on a task but at the same time, you can specify a time limit for how long they can actively work on it.
 The UI and the look and feel are so slick.
-And yeah, I will report on the candidates experience in a bit.
+And yeah, I will report on the candidates' experience in a bit.
-But for now, if you're also in need of a take-home assignment platform to streamline your hiring process, please have a look at https://codesubmit.io
+But for now, if you're also in need of a take-home assignment platform to streamline your hiring process, please have a look at codesubmit.io.
-They also offer a free trial, but now back to Nader.
+They also offer a free trial.
+But now, back to Nader.
-Nader, is a web and mobile developer who specializes in building cross-platform and cloud-enabled applications.
+Nader is a web and mobile developer who specializes in building cross-platform and cloud-enabled applications.
 Right now, he works at Amazon web services where he develops features in the client team and improves developer experiences for client side SDKs.
 Before he